eagereyes/eagerfeet/README.md

 ## Database

-The site now logs its data in a sqlite database called `runs.db`.
+The site now logs its data in a sqlite database called `runs.db` (user and run IDs are hashed for privacy).
 The statement to create the runs table in that database is:

 ````sql
 CREATE TABLE "runs" (